 When using the Select, Radio or Checkbox options, you will also see a Field Options field where you can define the different options that are available in the drop down.
 Simply define one value per line, and if you want a different display value use "Displayed Value=placeholder_value".
 As of ContentBlocks 1.5, the format "placeholder_value==Displayed Value" is preferred to be consistent with template variables, and support for "Displayed Value=placeholder_value" will be removed in 2.0.

 It's also possible to populate the field options with a snippet, just add the snippet tag inside the field options and enable the Process Tags checkbox.
-Make sure the snippet responds with the proper syntax!
+There's several pointers: